New Leadership, New Vision -- Renowned Machine To…

 What products and services does Toyoda Americas offer?

-Toyoda’s lineup includes horizontal and vertical machining centers, cylindrical grinders mills, lathes, gear skiving horizontal machining centers, bridge mills, gantry mills, boring mills, automation solutions, and more.
+Toyoda’s lineup includes horizontal and vertical machining centers, cylindrical grinding mills, lathes, gear skiving horizontal machining centers, bridge mills, gantry mills, horizontal boring mills, automation solutions, and more.

 Aside from receiving the prestigious PACE award, what are some of the corporation’s proudest moments?

 Anybody who’s ever played on a team knows that there are a lot of people, besides the ones who score the points, who contribute to a victory.
 I haven’t been at Toyoda as long as others, so I asked my VP, ‘What are some of our proudest moments?’
 He was really stumped and that speaks to that team mentality.
 Anytime Toyoda wins a big order, the whole corporation lights up; it spreads like wildfire.
 That is what we consider a proud moment.
 The PACE award really showcased that team mentality, bringing together applications, marketing, sales, upper management, facilities, to bring forth the best Toyoda has to offer in innovation — a great example of what we’re trying to accomplish with day-to-day sales.